S3-working-group/s3-practical-guide/docs/all.md

 Some considerations for successfully preparing a meeting:

-- clarify and communicate the <dfn data-info="Driver: A person’s or a group&#x27;s motive for responding to a specific situation.">driver</dfn> for, and <dfn data-info="Intended Outcome: The expected result of an agreement, action, project or strategy.">intended outcome</dfn> of the meeting
+- clarify and communicate the <a href="#" class="tooltip" title="Driver: A person’s or a group&#x27;s motive for responding to a specific situation.">driver</a> for, and <a href="#" class="tooltip" title="Intended Outcome: The expected result of an agreement, action, project or strategy.">intended outcome</a> of the meeting
 - decide who to invite
 - create an agenda
 - schedule the meeting enough in advance, so people have time to prepare